abhiTronix/vidgear/README.md

 # Contributions & Support

-Contributions are welcome, We'd love your contribution to VidGear in order to fix bugs or to implement new features!
+Contributions are welcome.
+We'd love to have your contributions to VidGear to fix bugs or to implement new features!

 Please see our **[Contribution Guidelines](contributing.md)** for more details.